José María Gil-Robles y Quiñones: Leader of CEDA

-Gil-Robles formed the Spanish Confederation of the Autonomous Right (CEDA), a conservative Catholic party, the political heir to Ángel Herrera Oria's Acción Popular and fought for the "affirmation and defence of the principles of Christian civilization".
-The CEDA won the largest number of seats in elections of November 1933, and Gil-Robles was thus the head of the largest party in the Cortes.
-However, to avoid conflicts with leftist parties, President Niceto Alcalá-Zamora invested Alejandro Lerroux, leader of the Radical Republican Party, as prime minister instead of Gil-Robles.
+Gil-Robles formed the Spanish Confederation of the Autonomous Right (CEDA), a conservative Catholic party, the political heir to Ángel Herrera Oria's Acción Popular and fought for the "affirmation and defence of the principles of Christian civilization" and a political goal to replace liberal democracy by a corporatist order.

+CEDA won the largest number of seats in elections of November 1933, and Gil-Robles was thus the head of the largest party in the Cortes with one quarter of the seats.
+However, to deny parties that were not explicitly republican and to avoid conflicts with leftist parties, President Niceto Alcalá-Zamora invested Alejandro Lerroux, leader of the Radical Republican Party, as prime minister instead of Gil-Robles.
+As a minority government, it depended on the support of CEDA for passing legislation and in return CEDA demanded public financial assistance for church, an amnesty for those involved in the 1932 coup against the Republic, and later, attempted to enforce death sentences on the leftist leaders of the Revolution of 1934.

-The appointment of three CEDA ministers to the cabinet in 1934, triggered the leftist Asturian miners' strike that rose, ultimately unsuccessfully, against the government of the Republic.
-Gil-Robles served as Minister of War under Lerroux from May to December 1935.
+The appointment of three CEDA ministers to the cabinet in 1934, triggered a general strike which developed into the 'left wing uprisings of 1934.
+In his memoirs he admits to deliberately provoking the left to help cause the uprising.

+While Minister of War from May to December 1935, he promoted General Francisco Franco to Chief of General Staff and tasked General Mola to prepare plans for using the colonial army on mainland Spain before promoting him to military command of the Moroccan protectorate.
+However he withdrew from the government when he thought his time had come to be prime minister, but this proved a mistake and elections were soon called instead.